open/close all folders

 - My Little Pony Friendship Is Magic

 - Season One has an arc following the Mane Six preparing for the Grand Galloping Gala in Canterlot, but every episode was also able to stand alone, including the arc episodes.
 Disregarding the two-part series premiere, the opening and closing episodes also stand as Bookends.

 - Season Three contains the final, critical steps of Twilight Sparkle's journey to becoming an alicorn princess, in addition to traditional slice of life episodes.

 - Season Four's main arc starts with the end of the two-part premiere, which introduced a mysterious box with six locks after Twilight sacrificed the Elements of Harmony, and is resolved in the two-part finale.
 The keys found over the course of the season are mementos from ponies of the day when they and a mane character learn the same lesson about friendship.
-The season also has a secondary arc leading up to the Equestria Games just before the finale.
-As usually, there were plenty of Slice of Life episodes in between the arc episodes.
+The season also has a secondary arc (started in the previous season) leading up to the Equestria Games, which take place just before the finale.
+As usual, there are plenty of Slice of Life episodes in between the arc episodes.

 - The second season of The Avengers: Earth's Mightiest Heroes! has the Skrull Invasion arc, which takes up the first half of the season.
 Once that ends, the season has a lot more standalone episodes, with some episodes that ties up previous loose ends thrown into the mix as well.